EnterpriseDB/repmgr/README.md

     wal_keep_segments = 5000       # in logfile segments, 16MB each; 0 disables
     hot_standby = on               # "on" allows queries during recovery

-Note that `repmgr` expects a default of 5000 wal_keep_segments, although this value can be overridden when executing the `repmgr` client.
+Note that `repmgr` expects a default of 5000 `wal_keep_segments`, although this value can be overridden when executing the `repmgr` client.

 From PostgreSQL 9.4, replication slots are available, which remove the requirement to retain a fixed number of WAL logfile segments.
-See 'repmgr configuration' for details.
+See "repmgr configuration" for details.

 Additionally, `repmgr` requires a dedicated PostgreSQL superuser account and a database in which to store monitoring and replication data.
 The `repmgr`